Concussions Concerns Spotlight Football Helmet Warning Labels

 Factors other than helmets play a part in football head trauma.
 Coaches, athletes and parents play a role in recognizing and treating concussions and other head trauma.
 While skull fractures are immediately apparent, concussions are more difficult to detect because injuries are invisible and symptoms can arise hours and days later.
 Many players hide injuries to avoid being taken out of games.
 Children and young adults may have a harder time self-diagnosing a concussion or understanding the language in helmet warnings.

 If you or your child has suffered a serious, sports related head trauma, you may be eligible to file a lawsuit for compensation.
-For a free assessment of your claim, contact Rizk Law and speak to a personal injury lawyer in our Portland office.
+For a free assessment of your claim, contact Rizk Law and speak to a Portland personal injury attorney.
 There are no upfront fees if we take on your case and we are ready to help you today.
 Ph: 503.245.5677.